rhdtownsend/gyre/doc/sphinx/source/ref-guide/input-files/model-params.rst

 ========================

 The :nml_g:`model` namelist group defines stellar model parameters;
 the input file should contain exactly one.
-Allowable fields are:
+Allowable parameters are:

 :nml_n:`model_type`
   Type of model to use; one of: